MykolaPinchuk/temp_ds_flow_2/DOCUMENTATION.md

 ```

 This will parse all the log files in the `logs/` directory and generate a `pipeline_lineage.png` image in the `reports/` directory, showing the dependencies between your notebooks and data.

+Earlier version had 07 notebook to visualize lineage.
+I removed this notebook since it duplicates visualize_lineage.py. visualize_lineage.py is a single source of truth on DAG visualization.